nicobailon/mcp-gemini-server/README.md

 ### MCP Client Tools

 * **`mcpConnectToServer`**
-  * *Description:* Establishes a connection to an external MCP server.
+  * *Description:* Establishes a connection to an external MCP server and returns a connection ID.
   * *Required Params:*
     * `serverId` (string): A unique identifier for this server connection.
     * `connectionType` (string enum: "sse" | "stdio"): The transport protocol to use.